Greece: A Modern History

 English will be the language of instruction for the course.

-This course focuses on the history of Modern Greece (1800 onwards) in relation to some of the major developments in European and World history during the Nineteenth and Twentieth Century.
-Combining in-class (at York) and on-site teaching (in Athens), the course provides in-depth understanding of major developments in social, cultural, economic and political history of Greece since 1800.
-The journey into Modern Greek History begins in the seventeenth century, exploring how regional economies and societies formed under Ottoman and Venetian forms of rule; other themes of the course include: the war of independence in 1821, economic and social change in the nineteenth century; urbanization and state formation; migration, war and occupation in the 1940s; emigration and the Greek Diaspora; the 1967-1974 dictatorship and the post-1980s history of European integration until the recent and ongoing crisis.
-Teaching involves experiential learning by visiting museums in Athens that will provide a unique insight to modern and contemporary history and present-day Greece, as well as historical archives and research centres to understand how historians do research.
-In the last week of the course we will visit the island of Syros and stay in Ermoupoli for a summer school in Greek and Mediterranean history, organized by the National Research Institute.
-Professors Chatziioannou and Agriantoni will offer seminars and historical walks on the history of the island and Ermoupoli and its transformation from a commercial and shipping hub to an industrial regional centre and in our time to a city of culture.
+This course focuses on the history of Modern Greece (1800 to the present).
+The course starts with two weeks intensive reading and discussion of key historical events before we move to Athens for a month.
+In Greece the course combines in-class and on-site teaching to provide in-depth understanding of major developments in social, cultural, economic and political history of Greece since 1800.
+The course starts by exploring the history of Ottoman and Venetian areas that formed the Greek State and includes themes such as: the Revolution of 1821, economic and social change in the nineteenth century; Greece in the Balkans; WWI and the interwar period; war and occupation in the 1940s; emigration and the Greek Diaspora; the 1967-1974 dictatorship and the post-1980s period of European integration.
+Teaching is based primarily on experiential learning through visits to museums that provide a unique insight to modern and contemporary history and present-day Greece, as well as visits to historical archives and research centres to understand how historians do research.
+In the second week of the course we will visit the island of Syros and will stay in Ermoupoli for a four-day summer school in Greek and Mediterranean history offered in association with the National Research Institute.

-The course will introduce students to the historiography of Modern Greek History and evaluation will be based on: participation (20%), one essay (20%) by the end of the second week, before our departure for Athens and three reflection papers, based on the museum visits (20% each).
-The visits to museums, historical archives, research centres and the historical walks offer experiential education in the teaching of (Greek) History and advance the international experience of students who take the course.
+The visits to museums, historical archives, research centers and the historical walks offer experiential education in the teaching of (Greek) History and advance the international experience of students who take the course.

 Prerequisites: None (preferred third-year level students)